Pawsitive Trendz Performance Sports

 Nia retired early in her career due to sports-related injuries.
 This prompted Tina to search for a more serious approach to properly training and preparing the dogs for a career as a professional athlete.
 Nia returned to the show ring in 2013 to earn her Companion Dog (CD) certification!

-Trendie, a very intelligent, hardworking Border Collie has become a very important part of Tina's life.
-She has excelled in her obedience/rally training and competition.
-She competes in Barn Hunt and also competed in agility for a brief time.
+Trendie, RA, NA, NAJ,NF,TKE CGC a very intelligent, hardworking Border Collie became a very important part of Tina's life and the Dog behind her business Name.
+She excelled in her obedience/rally training and competition.
+She competed in Barn Hunt and also competed in agility for a brief time.
+Trendie ended her career early in her life to ensure she remained healthy for many years to come due to some genetic health issues.

 Tina routinely attends workshops and seminars in addition to taking many courses through www.Agility-U.com.
 The workshops allow Tina to learn and stay up to speed with the leading training methods for fast, amazing